![]() | Johnny Campbell and The Detours A précis of the band's inception, rise, successes, demise – and beyond ..... |

 ![]() |

-| From understudies to top band ....
-When Johnny Campbell and The Detours arrived at The Laredo, The Playboys were in the No. 1 spot, and this was the case for some considerable time - indeed until The Playboys went to Auckland having renamed themselves "Dave Miller and The Byrds".
-This was not all that long a time after Max Merritt and The Meteors had taken themselves north, and the opportunity presented itself for Johnny and his Detours to take over the première spot at the Laredo, having already assumed Max's residency at his Mum's and Dad's Sunday afternoon Youth Club in the Railway Hall in Carlyle Street, Sydenham, much to the fancy of the large number of weekly Club supporters and Laredo fans.
-The Carlyle Street gig was a Sunday afternoon labour of love which was to continue for a considerable time thereafter.
+From understudies to top band ....
+When Johnny Campbell and The Detours arrived at The Laredo Nitespot, The Playboys were in the No. 1 spot, and this was the case for some considerable time - indeed until The Playboys went to Auckland having renamed themselves Dave Miller and The Byrds.
+This was not all that long a time after Max Merritt and The Meteors had taken themselves north, and the opportunity presented itself for Johnny and his Detours to take over the première spot at The Laredo, having already assumed Max's residency at his Mum's and Dad's Sunday Teenagers Club in the Railway Hall in Carlyle Street, Sydenham, much to the fancy of the large number of weekly Teenagers Club supporters and Laredo fans.
+The Carlyle Street gig was a Sunday afternoon labour of love which was to continue for quite a while thereafter.
 The newspaper advertisement to the left shows The Detours as lead band on a night when The Playboys were out of town, shortly prior to their permanent departure from Christchurch. |

 |